 - Hurt badly and need more than 3 days off to recover?
 Then you’ll qualify for lost wage benefits on your fourth missed day of work.
 Once you miss 14+ work days, your employer’s insurer must compensate you for your first 3 unpaid days off.

 - Your doctor must complete New Hampshire Workers’ Compensation Medical Form (75WCA-1) before you can return to work.
 This form should list any job restrictions or work limitations, and your employer must abide by your doctor’s instructions.

 - Claim denied?
 Request a hearing with the New Hampshire Department of Labor to appeal.
 Nearly half of all workers who appeal get approved at the dispute hearing.

 Every New Hampshire workers’ compensation claim is unique, so your own process may vary.

 What Benefits Are Available For Injured Employees?

-Ready to connect with an attorney in your area?
-Simply click the button below to get your free benefits evaluation started.
+Ready to see if you may qualify?
+Click the button below to start your free online benefits evaluation now!

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.